 The information below details our mandatory reporting of greenhouse gas emissions for the year.*

-In 2019 total emissions (including scope 2 location-based) have decreased by 19% from 2018.
-This has exceeded a target of an 8% reduction set for the year.
-This was achieved through the first phase of a real estate strategy to streamline our data centre provision and improve operational efficiency of our property portfolio.
-2019 will form a new baseline year for emission and efficiency target reductions to 2022.
-We also acknowledge that the reduction in greenhouse gas grid emission factors has contributed significantly towards the overall decreasing trend in Man’s carbon footprint.
+In 2020, total emissions (including scope 2 market-based) have decreased by 66% from 2019.
+This was achieved through the second phase of a real estate strategy to streamline our data centre provision and improved energy efficiency of our property portfolio.
+We also acknowledge that the reduction in greenhouse gas grid emission factors has contributed significantly towards the overall decreasing trend in Man Group’s carbon footprint, as well as homeworking during the Covid-19 pandemic.

 *Pursuant to the Companies Act 2006 (Strategic Report and Directors’ Report) Regulations 2013.